JibbSmart/JoyShockMapper/README.md

 New mouse and keyboard events are only sent when JoyShockMapper gets a new message from the controller.
 This means if your game's and display's refresh rates are higher than the controller's poll rate, sometimes the game and display will update without moving the mouse, even if you'd normally expect the mouse to move.
 The DualShock 4 sends 250 messages a second, which is plenty for even extremely high refresh rate displays.
 But JoyCons and Pro Controllers send 66.67 messages a second, which means you might encounter stuttering movements when playing (and displaying) above 66.67 frames per second.
 A future version of JoyShockMapper may work around this problem by repeating messages up to a desired refresh rate.

 ### Bluetooth connectivity
-JoyShockLibrary doesn't yet support connecting the DualShock 4 by Bluetooth.
-When it does, so will JoyShockMapper.

 JoyCons and Pro Controllers can only be connected by Bluetooth.
-Even when connected by USB, they (by Nintendo's design) still only communicate by Bluetooth.
+Even when connected by USB, they currently still only communicate by Bluetooth.
 Some Bluetooth adapters can't keep up with these devices, resulting in **laggy input**.
 This is especially common when more than one device is connected (such as when using a pair of JoyCons).
 There is nothing JoyShockMapper or JoyShockLibrary can do about this.

 ## Credits
 I'm Julian "Jibb" Smart, and I made JoyShockMapper.
 As of version 1.3, JoyShockMapper has benefited from substantial community contributions.
 Huge thanks to the following contributors:
 * Nicolas
+* CriticalComposer
+* AL2009man

 JoyShockMapper relies a lot on [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary), which it uses to read controller inputs.
 Check out that project to see who else made JoyShockLibrary possible.